ages2001/PsiLexAnalyzer/README.md

 6- Keywords:

-- Keywords are: break,case,char,const,continue,do,else,enum,float,for,goto,if,int,
+- Keywords are: break,case,char,const,continue,do,else,enum,float,for,goto,if,int,long,record,return,static,while

-long,record,return,static,while

 - Psi++ language is not case sensitive and all the keywords are standardized as lower case.
-You can write the same word as “while” OR “While” OR “WHILE” and they all generate the
+You can write the same word as “while” OR “While” OR “WHILE” and they all generate the same thing.
 - Example Token: Keyword(while)

 7- End of line:  ;